Graphite2213/SNSWiki-Pages/en/README.md

 This is the final step.
 Here you are leaving a message related to your changes.
 When you click the green button your changes will be sent for review.

 Once you go through this process once you will be able to edit or create any page without going through this entire process again.

+#### Editing already existing files

+Once you open a file in GitHub, there will be a small pen icon in the top right corner, pressing that button will allow you to edit that file.

 ## This  folder (`/en/`)<a name="folder"></a>